stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 07 (P2L4) - Design Studies.md

 ### Design Factors Quiz

-_What are some of the factors that might be used to compare different versions of a program?_
+_What are some of the factors that might be used to compare different versions of a program_?

 - Performance
 - Size